 1 teaspoon coconut oil for the pan

 Take 2 mixing bowls.
-To the first one add pumpkin purée, water, almond milk, vanilla extract and agave.
-Mix well.
+To the first one add pumpkin purée, water, almond milk, vanilla extract and maple syrup.
+Mix well with a whisk.

 In the other bowl add flour, baking powder, baking soda, pinch of salt.
 Mix well.